sbkjarmul/book-to-read/README.md

 # Books To Read

-This is a tool for saving books, which you want to read later.
+This is a tool for saving books, that you want to read later.

 ## About the project